 Cloud Key Storage

-In the BBM Enterprise SDK, messages are protected from being viewed or modified by anyone other than the sender and intended recipients.
-The cryptographic keys used to protect communications are stored and distributed in a cloud storage system that you choose.
+In BlackBerry Spark Communication Services, messages are protected from being viewed or modified by anyone other than the sender and intended recipients.
+The cryptographic keys used to protect communications can be stored and distributed in a cloud storage system that you choose.

-To ensure that your application may use any combination of the SDKs to fulfill its needs, a common storage schema for the encryption, signing, and symmetric keys must be maintained across all product lines.
-For example, both the Android and iOS versions of an application using the BBM Enterprise SDK must be able to exchange keys, and users must be able to switch between those two versions without losing their keys.
+Your application should use a common storage schema for the encryption, signing, and symmetric keys for all platforms and operating systems it supports.
+For example, both the Android and iOS versions of an application using the SDK must be able to exchange keys, and users must be able to switch between those two versions without losing their keys.

-The cloud storage solution must include restricted read and write access (private data can only be read or written if the owner of that data is logged into the app).
+The cloud storage solution must include restricted read and write access (private data can only be read or written if the owner of that data is logged into your application).
 The following private data must be stored:

 - The user's private encryption key